sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_9_embedding_into_streamlit/embedding5_embedding_into_streamlit.md

 <ul>
   <li>A computer with a current browser.
 It does not matter which browser you want to use.</li>
   <li>Access to your Sigma environment.
 A Sigma trial environment is acceptable and preferred.</li>
-  <li>A Snowflake account with the proper administrative and security admin access.</li>
   <li>A development environment of choice.
 We will demonstrate with Microsoft VSCode and related extensions</li>
   <li>Miniconda for required Python packages</li>
 </ul>